20tab/UnrealEnginePython/README.md

 Whenever you want to access a UObject from python, you effectively get a reference to a ue_PyUObject exposing (via its methods) the features of the UObject (properties, functions, ....)

-This special python object is cached into the UObject (via the __PyObject property) so you do not need to recreate it every time (and more important you can hold state informations into this python object)
+This special python object is cached into a c++ map in memory.
+(The key is the UObject pointer, the value is the ue_PyUObject pointer)

 To be more clear, a call to: